Guide to Drama Movies to Watch

 Crazed Fruit (1958)

-the decline of the young generation of wealthy Japanese bourgeois.
+The decline of the young generation of wealthy Japanese bourgeois.
 The sweet life of one of the tribes of the sun, oriental alternative youth who loved to practice the western lifestyle in a completely different context.
 Japanese drama film sublimely shot, with stunning black and white contrast photography.
 Here too the drama merges with the tragedy.

 Watch Crazed Fruit